 You will find a number of safety cautions in this book.
-We use a box with gray background and the word CAUTION to tell you about things that could hurt you if you were to ignore the warning.
+We use a box and the word CAUTION to tell you about things that could hurt you if you were to ignore the warning.

 These mean there is something that could hurt you or other people.